Introduction & First Steps

 Introductory Discovery Flight – optional

 One option you may want to consider before registering is our Introductory Discovery Flight.
 The Introductory Discovery Flight is a great way for you to get a taste of what it is like to fly a small aircraft.
-The flight itself is typically 15 to 20 minutes over the surrounding Niagara Escarpment, and a pre-flight briefing are also provided.
+The flight itself is typically 15 to 20 minutes over the surrounding Niagara Escarpment, and a pre-flight briefing is also provided.
 This flight will allow the participant to experience the sensation of flying, and the Flight Instructor will be able to answer any questions during and after the flight.
 The amount of time the participant will actually be able to fly will be their choice, and dependent on their comfort level.
 This flight can be scheduled during daylight hours, any day of the week.
-Please contact the main reception at 905-838-1400 ext.
-0 to book your flight.
+Please contact the Pilot Shop at 905-838-1400 ext.
+214 to book your flight.

 Location & Directions